jayson-s/RealEstatePrediction/README.md

 ## Results

-Final model performance and visualizations are available in the `results/` folder.
+Outputs and visualizations will be saved in the `results/` folder.